What is a Dental Filling?

 Dental fillings play one of the most important roles in dentistry, remaining one of the most common dental treatments today- and one that almost every person will receive at some point in their lives.
 A dental filling is almost certain when a patient has a tooth cavity, a dental filling can actually serve both restorative and cosmetic purposes for teeth that are decayed or damaged.

 Dr. Welinsky offers different types of dental fillings to meet the varying needs of our patients.
 However, in most cases, a composite resin or white filling is recommended for its durability and natural aesthetics.
+Fillings are one of the general dentistry treatments we offer to the public in Towson, Maryland.

 What Are the Different Types of Dental Fillings?